dektlong/dekt-devx-demo/README.md

 ## Installation

 ```
-./builder.sh clusters
+./builder.sh create-clusters all
 ```
   this process make take 15-20min, depends on your k8s providers of choice*

+Note:
+  to create just the dev and stage clusters use ```./builder.sh create-clusters devstage``` to create just the prod1,prod2 and brownfield clusters use ```./builder.sh create-clusters prod```
 ```
-./builder.sh install
+./builder.sh install-demo all
 ```

+Note:
-Note: you can create just the view,dev,stage clusters and install relevant demo components using ```./builder.sh devstage```
+  to install just dev and stage demo components use ```./builder.sh install-demo devstage``` to install just prod demo components use ```./builder.sh install-demo prod```

 This scripts automated the following: